-- Sitting Up Without Support – it is typical that your baby has been sitting up for a bit now but by this age, they may be able to fully support themselves without your assistance.
+- Sitting Up Without Support – it is typical that your baby has been sitting up for a bit now, but by this age, they may be able to support themselves without your assistance fully.

-- Pincher Grasp – around this age baby’s gain the ability to grasp items with their thumb and pointer finger.
+- Pincher Grasp – around this age, babies gain the ability to grasp items with their thumb and pointer fingers.
 Also known as the pincher grasp.
 This is incredibly useful for them as they can now pick up small objects.